kunalkapur1/UCB/AIOps/README.md

 ## Data Analysis and ML Algorithms
 This project explores three key areas:
 * ➡️ Open [Logs.ipynb](Logs.ipynb) for **Log Analysis**
 Pattern discovery to group similar log messages and identify outliers (anomalies).
 Applied unsupervised clustering algorithms (**DBSCAN, Birch, K-Means with PCA and GridSearchCV**) and outlier (**Isolation Forest**).
-Also experimented with supervised classification algorithms **RandomForestClassifier, CNN, Naive Bayes, SVM**.
-Logs are the most challenging observability signal due to their unstructured and noisy nature.
+(Supervised classification algorithms **RandomForestClassifier, CNN, Naive Bayes, SVM** were also tried, but not included in the Project since in the real-world logs are frequently unpredictable).
 * ➡️ Open [Forecasting.ipynb](Forecasting.ipynb) for **JVM OutOfMemory Forecasting**
 Time Series forecasting using **ARIMA and LSTM** models to predict when the JVM will run out of memory.
 * ➡️ Open [RCA.ipynb](RCA.ipynb) for **Root Cause Analysis and Actionability**